CrowdStrike/falconpy/README.md

     token = False
 ```

 Once retrieved, the token is leveraged in subsequent requests to different API services.
+> This examples leverages the cloud_connect_aws.py class to interact with the API and AWS.

 ```python
 import falcon_sdk.services.cloud_connect_aws as FalconAWS